f110/heimdallr/README.rst

 =============

 lagrangian-proxy is deployed to a kubernetes by the operator.
-You can deploying by yourself. but we highly recommended to using the operator.
+You can deploying by yourself. but we highly recommend to using the operator.

 Depend on
 ---------------------